gabrielsoltz/metahub/README.md

 - A MetaChecks filter set to **True** means `True` or with data.
 - A MetaChecks filter set to **False** means `False` or without data.

+You need to enable MetaChecks to be able to filter by them with the option `--meta-checks`.

 MetaChecks filters runs after AWS Security Hub filters:

 1. MetaHub fetches AWS Security Findings based on the filters you specifi using `--sh-filters` (or the default ones).